-A mineral withdrawal is a management tool for withholding an area of federal public land from the location of new mining claim, purchase and from mining activities such as exploration and mine development.
+A mineral withdrawal is a management tool for withholding an area of federal public land from the location of new mining claims, from purchase and from mining activities such as exploration and mine development.
 43 U.S.C. § 1702(j); 43 C.F.R. § 2300-0-5(h).
 Withdrawal are subject to valid existing rights.

-Withdrawals are made for the purpose of limiting mining activities on the withdrawn lands in order to maintain other public values, or for reserving the land for a particular public purpose or program.
+Withdrawals limit mining activities on the withdrawn lands in order to maintain other public values, or for reserving the land for a particular public purpose or program.
 These values and purposes may include protecting the quality of scientific, scenic, historical, ecological, environmental, air, water, or archaeological resources, or for other special purposes.
 See Forest Service Manual (FSM) 2760 (June 1, 1990) (supplemented Jan.
 24, 1995).

 How does a mineral withdrawal work?

 Mineral withdrawals are also referred to as land withdrawals or just plain “withdrawals.”
 The formal language most commonly used is that the lands are “withdrawn from location and entry under the United States mining laws (30 U.S.C.
 Ch.
 2).”
 It’s important to note that withdrawals, including those proposed in Southwest Oregon, are subject to valid existing rights.
 This savings clause, protects the rights of existing claim holders (see below).